Extrusion Process: Definition, Working Principle, Types, Applications, Advantages, and Disadvantages [Notes with PDF]

 In this type of extrusion, we use fluid to pressurize the billet.
 At first, a billet is loaded into the container.
 We then need to fill the container with fluid generally castor oil.
 The container is then closed except for one side of the container, which contains a ram and a piston.
 To keep the operation smooth the shape of the billet is maintained conical so that it can easily pass through the die.

-When we start the machine, the ram exerts a high amount of pressure on the fluid.
-It is then transferred to the billet.
-Due to the highly pressurized fluid, plastic deformation takes place inside the billet and then it comes out from the other side of the die and gets the shape of the die.
+When we start the machine, the ram exerts a high amount of pressure on the fluid which is then transferred to the billet.
+Due to high pressure fluid, plastic deformation takes place inside the billet.
+It comes out from the other side of the die and gets the shape of the die.
 The main advantage of this process is that a very less amount of friction force comes into action as there is no contact between the container wall and the billet.
 Hydrostatic extrusion is usually performed at room temperature.

 Hooker Extrusion